grzesiek-galezowski/web-of-objects-book/manuscript/01 - notes.md

 Examples of widely accepted choices: data access layer, scrum, separate UI from other logic (MVVM?), using a framework (e.g. an MVC framework, but also mocking library)

+Default choices are bets that win big or lose small. (e.g. a domain model)

 TODO mention the Fowler's design Stamina Hypothesis

 # Values